 Poulton Grange is a spacious, purpose built family farm house for the 21st Century.
 It is situated in the North Wessex Downs near Marlborough within an area of outstanding natural beauty.
 We opened for luxury farmhouse B & B on 1st September 2008 and and have welcomed many guests and friends through the doors!
-We have been accredited with a 5* rating with a Gold award for hospitality :-) for the fifth year of business AND a Best Breakfast Award - so come on and Shake up your Wake up with a highly commended English Breakfast cooked on the AGA!!
+We have been accredited with an AA 5* rating with a Gold award for hospitality :-) for the sixth year of business AND a Best Breakfast Award - so come on and Shake up your Wake up with a highly commended English Breakfast cooked on the AGA!!

 Poulton Grange at Harvest time

 You can reach us at 01672 516888.
 We are looking forward to hearing from you.
 You can also contact us at our e-mail address: firstname.lastname@example.org We confess to a 'conversational' level of French and Italian and welcome visitors from overseas.